Skip to content

 We used to share a lot of things, both good and bad.
 But why this time I’m in the corner and he made such a horrible decision to abandon everything including his own life.

-Anyway, I knew that he survived, he is recovering well gradually.
+Fortunately, I knew that he survived, he is recovering well.
 I’m happy.

 I talked to his family members but nobody knew anything on how and why he took such an unthinkable terrifying step.